edhull/edhull.github.io/_posts/2025-08-24-predbat-docker-tesla.md

 ```
 2) I am running Home Assistant in a container and not on dedicated hardware / VM.
 This means that the ecosystem around addons more complex as many addons require use of Supervised, which is not available in the HA container.
 Unfortunately Predbat also does not support installation via HACS.
 If I wanted to use Predbat, I would need to host it _outside_ of Home Assistant.
 This is further frustrated by there being no 'official' Predbat container builds.

-3)  the software is _advanced_.
-It has a learning curve in the way that tools like NetZero just don't, but as a result it is massively customisable.
+3) Predbat is _advanced_.
+It has a learning curve in the way that tools like NetZero just don't and my free time is finite, but as a result it is also massively customisable.

-Looking at what Predbat is capable of and what I wanted to do, I decided it was absolutely worth attempting to get it talking to my shiny new Powerwall, and to swap out my (frankly at this point quite ugly) automations as soon as possible.
+Looking at what Predbat is capable of and what I wanted to do, I decided it was absolutely worth attempting to get it talking to my shiny new Powerwall, and to swap out my (frankly at this point, quite ugly) Home Assistant automations as soon as possible.

 ## Tesla Powerwall + Teslemetry + Solcast + Predbat + ☀️ = 📈